M.A. in International Studies

 Q: Is the GRE required?

 A: Applicants to Jackson School Master’s programs who are also applying to the Business School to pursue the MBA degree as a concurrent program with a Jackson School Master’s degree may substitute the GMAT for the GRE.
-If you are not applying to a Jackson School program to be pursued as a concurrent degree, your application will be considered incomplete, and it will be up to the admissions committee as to whether they will review your application.

 A: Each part of the application is important.
 Admissions committee members usually rank each part of the application from 1 to 5 (5 being the highest) and use the total score to rank applicants.
-For example, if an applicant has a strong Statement of Purpose, she/he might get a 5, acceptable GRE scores might receive 3, good recommendations a 4, a very good transcript a 5, and so on.
+For example, if an applicant has a strong Statement of Purpose, they might get a 5, acceptable GRE scores might receive 3, good recommendations a 4, a very good transcript a 5, and so on.
 Not doing well on any one part does not eliminate you from those likely to be offered admission, but it is suggested that you do as well as you can.

 Q: How recent must my TOEFL be?